nubot-nudt/simatch/README.md

      In computer B, `$ sudo gedit /etc/hosts and add "192.168.8.101 Bart"`
 2. In computer A, run gazebo_visual; In computer B, before you run nubot_ws, you should export ROS_MASTER_URI. e.g. In computer B, ` $ export ROS_MASTER_URI=http://Bart:11311`
-3. In computer B, run coach and send game command
+3. In computer B, run coach and send game command.
+Alternatively, you can run auto_referee in computer A to let the game be played automatically with an autonomous referee.

 ### Change game parameters
 You could change some parameters in "sim_config", which is a symbolic link to [global_config.yaml][14].
 The content of this file is: